nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info"> **Note:**
 Sometimes, after assigning a policy to a client, the user interface may not reflect the changes immediately.
-If this occurs, try double-clicking on the particular client profile card.
+If this occurs, ensure that you did not select any client beforehand, then try double-clicking on the particular client profile card.
 The user interface will show the assigned policy.
 </div>

 Example: